sgmurphy/wordpress-plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.3.2: Various fixes, and tweaks - a recommended update for all
+* 3.4.0: Added bulk image compression and restore feature for premium users.
+Includes various fixes, and tweaks - a recommended update for all